KevinMarquette/kevinmarquette.github.io/_posts/2018-07-09-Powershell-NameIt-generate-random-data.md

 tags: [PowerShell,Modules]
 share-img: "http://kevinmarquette.github.io/img/share-img/2018-07-09-Powershell-NameIt-generate-random-data.png"
 ---
-I find that I often need random datasets for testing or as examples in my presentations.
-My favorite tool for that is [NameIt](https://github.com/dfinke/NameIT).
+I find that I often need random datasets for testing or for examples in my presentations.
+My favorite tool for that is [NameIT](https://github.com/dfinke/NameIT).
 This is a PowerShell module written by [Doug Finke](https://twitter.com/dfinke) that makes it super easy to create good looking but random data.

     PS:> Invoke-Generate '[person]' -Count 3
     Heather Rogers